ericmuckley/contract-copilot/DELIVERABLES/AI_ARTIFACTS.md

 ### Agent for estimates workflow

 # Goal: Create a Project Cost Estimates Workflow in the application.

-Purpose: take some unstructured documents, and move them through six stages: Artifacts → Business Case → Requirements → Solution/Architecture → Effort Estimate → Quote, with LLM processing and user validation at each stage.
+Purpose: take some unstructured documents, and move them through six stages, with LLM processing and user validation at each stage: Artifacts → Business Case → Requirements → Solution/Architecture → Effort Estimate → Quote.

 Each stage has entry criteria and approval gates: